celo-org/rosetta/README.md

 ### Version 2: Running Rosetta Docker Image

-**Note:** This is currently slightly out of date, but we are working on getting this up-to-date and improving our release process.
+***Note:** This is currently slightly out of date, but we are working on getting this up-to-date and improving our release process.*

 Rosetta is released as a docker image: `us.gcr.io/celo-testnet/rosetta`.
-All version can be found on the [registry page](https://us.gcr.io/celo-testnet/rosetta)
+All version can be found on the [registry page](https://us.gcr.io/celo-testnet/rosetta).
 Within the docker image, we pack `rosetta` binary and also `geth` binary from celo-blockchain.
 Rosetta will run both.

-To run Rosetta using the docker container, the following options must be configured:

-* `genesis.json` for the target network (can be found by `curl 'https://storage.googleapis.com/genesis_blocks/baklava' > genesis.json`)
-* `staticNodes` or `bootnodes`.
-  * With `staticNodes` Rosetta will directly peer to the list of staticNode provided.
-This node can be any you have access to.
-For a public list check `https://storage.cloud.google.com/static_nodes/baklava`

-Additionaly, it needs a data directory for the geth datadir & rosetta.db

-To run Celo Rosetta:
+The command below runs the Celo Rosetta RPC server for `alfajores`:

 ```bash
 export STATICNODE="enode://e99a883d0b7d0bacb84cde98c4729933b49adbc94e718b77fdb31779c7ed9da6c49236330a9ae096f42bcbf6e803394229120201704b7a4a3ae8004993fa0876@34.83.92.243:30303"